 Go straight along the white wall of the left-hand side for about 50 meters and there is an entrance to Butsunichi-an (an extra 100-yen fee is needed), where Tokimune Hojo built a hermitage when he was under pressure from the Mongolian attack and practiced sit-in meditations.
 He died young at age 34 and was cremated here.
 Later, a hall was constructed to host memorial service for him.
 Subsequently, it became a sepulcher-cum-mass hall for the other members of the Hojos including Kakuzan-ni (1253-1306, Tokimune's wife who founded Tokeiji), their son Sadatoki Hojo (1271-1311, the Eighth Hojo Regent) and grandson Takatoki Hojo (1303-1333, the 14th Regent).
 As Tokimune died on April 4, 1284, a tea ceremony is held here on the fourth day every month, calling it The Fourth Day Tea Party.

-Meanwhile, NHK (a state-run broadcasting corporation like BBC in the U.K.) has long been televising a 45-minute-drama every Sunday night featuring the saga of historic heroes and heroines in Japan.
+Meanwhile, NHK (Japan's public service broadcasting organization like the BBC in the UK) has long been televising a 45-minute-drama every Sunday night featuring the saga of historic heroes and heroines in Japan.
 The heroes or heroines change every year.
 In 2001, it was Tokimune and his role was played by a young Kyogen player Motoya Izumi (1974-).
 Due to this drama, the number of visitors to Kamakura topped 18 million in 2001, up 10 percent over 2000, according to a survey made by the city office, and in case of the Temple, it jumped by 14 percent to 770,000.

 In this sub-temple, wooden statues of Eleven-Headed Kan'non, Tokimune Hojo, Sadatoki Hojo are enthroned on the altar.
 The Kan'non statue here is the last of the Thirty-Three Kan'non Pilgrimage in Kamakura.
 A priest at the entrance will give you a burning stick of incense in exchange for the 100-yen fee.
 The incense should be offered in the hearth placed before the hall.
 Red felt-covered benches are available for the visitors to relax.